Build with One Horizon

 Building from your own app or automation?
 Start with the job: read or update workspace data, connect an AI assistant, run terminal workflows, sign users in, or react to events.
 Already know the REST route or webhook event?
 Open the API reference.

-Agent execution is a separate workflow.
-For sending work to apps, running local workers, or building agents that claim queued work, start with Agent workflows.
-Spec-driven development explains how initiatives and bugs become agent-ready work.
+Agent execution has its own docs.
+For sending work to apps, running local agents, or building agents that claim queued work, start by choosing how agents run.
+Workflows covers agent-driven runs with human gates, branch handoff, and workflow-produced documents.

 Pick the right surface